Associate Professor Filip Braet

 Background

 Vijay completed his PhD focusing on metallurgy and nano coatings in 2013.
-This work relied heavily on SEM and found a passion for the technique.
-After graduating he spent a few years working for Thermofisher Scientific as a Product Specialist, working with industries around Australia to improve processes and workflows.
+This work relied heavily on SEM and he found a passion for the technique.
+After graduating he spent a few years at Thermofisher Scientific as a Product Specialist, working with industries around Australia to improve processes and workflows.
 Returning to the academic world at the University of Sydney as a Post Doctoral Researcher, his work involved the development and analysis of new wear resistant alloys for the mining industry.
-Vijay currently manages the SEM and FIB facilities at SMM, helping users to push the applications of these tools to improve research outcomes.
+This led him to joining the SMM team in the SEM section.

 Role